SINTEF-9012/madt-mlagents/README.md

 # Project's state of the art
 We have a code_generator_chat notebook that implements the type of conversation explained in `About the project` part.
 We will test if there is an improvement from a simple agent (has a good prompt and previous knowledge) to an agent that can be feed with manuals and other type of files to retrieve more information.
-For now both of them can generate cypher queries.
+For now both of them can work on task about:
+- generate cypher queries
+- question not concerning the database (as general purpose AI do)

 The problems encountered with code-executor conversation are:
 - if coder does not use a proper markdown format or if it does not separate two different queries an error will be trhown.
 - if coder does not have the schema of the database, the query will probably fail because of some relation/node's name that does not exist
 - if the rules for termination are given in the general rules (in the prompt), the coder will answer with the query, explains result but terminate without passing it to the executor

-Some intrinsic features derived from the prompt are:
-- if input_context is not explicitly given in the prompt but there is a line where its said that doc_retriever will pass the schema, coder can use that without errors.
-- if the question is not about data in the database, coder will simply say that "the provided database schema does not contain any information about" that and will then terminate.

-A future improvement should be to generate the schema with an automation and not with the call of the function.
-Neo4j will be used as a database but in the future could be supported every type of graph query language.
+A future work should be how performace changes between the two systems and if a RAG can perform better than a single agent.